 Key information and statistics about the United Kingdom of Great Britain and Ireland during the First World War

-- Page 3 - The Otaki's epic battleMany Home boats were lost, especially in 1917/18 when Germany stepped up its submarine warfare against Allied commerce.
-But one action stood out, an epic battle between the New
+- Page 3 - The Otaki's epic battleMany Home boats were lost, especially in 1917-18 when Germany stepped up its submarine warfare against Allied commerce.
+One action stood out, an epic battle between the New

 Page 4 – After Passchendaele